updated on 13/12/2022

 - acting as an intermediary in respect of any of the activities in paragraph (a), (b) or (c).

 Logistics service business will not fall into the definition of DPMS only because the person imports or exports precious metals, precious stones or precious products in the ordinary course of that business.

 Definition of Precious Metals, Precious Stones, Precious Products and Precious-asset-backed Instruments

 Precious Metal (貴金屬)

 means gold, silver, platinum, iridium, osmium, palladium, rhodium or ruthenium, in a manufactured or unmanufactured state.

 means diamond, sapphire, ruby, emerald, jade or pearl, whether natural or otherwise.

 Precious Product (貴重產品)

-means any jewellery, watch, apparel, accessory, ornament or other finished product that is made up of, containing or having attached to it, any precious metal or precious stone, or both; and at least 50% of the transaction price of which is attributable to the precious metal or precious stone, or both
+means any jewellery and watch that is made up of, containing or having attached to it, any precious metal or precious stone, or both.

 Precious-asset-backed Instruments (貴重資產支持工具)